mlopes99/UDP_multicast_client_server2/README.md

 This application is written entirely in Java.

+# Getting Started

+Users need to run GUI.java.
+The GUI will open and request that the user enter their name and IP address.
+The name needs to be entered in the first box and the IP address in the second.
+The chat will open and the user can begin communicating.

 # Capabilities - User

 * **Group chat**: two or more users can use the chat app to communicate with each other.